A version control system is a type of software tool that allows a development team to track how a project has evolved over time.

 Git and SVN approach branching and merging differently.

-On SVN, branches, tags, and trunks are created as a directory inside a repository.
+SVN creates branches, tags, and trunks as a directory inside a repository.
 This means that, if you want to access a branch, tag, or a trunk, you need to navigate into a particular directory.
 Then, when you are ready to push a change to a branch, you commit it back to the trunk.

-This structure can quickly get complicated and takes time to manage.
+This structure can quickly grow and takes time to manage.

 Git, on the other hand, uses a branch system that only references certain commits.
 You can create and update a branch at any time, without changing the commits that are on that branch.
 On Git, if you want to add a new feature to a project, you can easily create a new branch, add the feature, then merge it into master.

-The Git branching system, where branches only reference commits, is often considered easier to understand and manage at scale.
+Most people consider the Git branching system, where branches only reference commits, to be easier to understand and manage at scale.

 When you’re using SVN, you can specify different read and write access controls for each file and directory in a repository.
-This power is reserved for people who have specific access permissions on the central repository.
+Only people who have specific access permissions on the central repository can do this.

 Git, on the other hand, makes the assumption that all contributors should have the same permissions.
 So, there is no central arbiter who controls access on a file-by-file basis—everyone has the same permissions.

-Neither system is necessarily better than the other, but for smaller projects where specific access control is not required, Git’s system is often preferred.
+Neither system is necessarily better than the other, but for smaller projects that do not require specific access control, developers often choose Git.